crmne/paolino.me/_posts/2026-04-21-solid-queue-doesnt-need-a-thread-per-job.md

 end
 ```

-Each job runs inside a fiber.
+Each job runs as a fiber.
 When it hits I/O, it yields.
 The reactor picks up another fiber.
-One thread juggles hundreds of concurrent jobs, switching between them at I/O boundaries instead of relying on the OS scheduler to preempt them.
+One thread, hundreds of jobs, switching at I/O boundaries instead of waiting for the OS to preempt.

-CPU-bound work doesn't benefit from this.
-Fibers don't parallelize computation.
-But for I/O-bound work, which is most of what job queues process, the execution model fits the workload.
-And because Solid Queue's supervisor runs on its own process, a CPU-bound fiber just blocks the reactor until it finishes.
-The supervisor keeps monitoring normally.
+CPU-bound work gets nothing from fibers.
+They don't parallelize computation.
+But most of what job queues do is wait on I/O, and that's exactly where fibers win.
+If a CPU-bound fiber blocks the reactor, Solid Queue's supervisor still runs fine on its own process.

 ## The database connection math